top of page

 Emission Nebulas

 An emission nebula is a cloud of gas and dust that gives off its own light after a nearby star or stars emits enough ultraviolet radiation to strip the atoms in the cloud of some of their electrons.
-Emission nebulas tend to be rich in hydrogen, oxygen, and sulfur gasses.
+Emission nebulas tend to be rich in hydrogen, oxygen, and sulfur gases.
 Each of those elements produces light in very specific, very narrow wavelengths, which allows astronomers to use specialized filters to capture that light.

 This produces a "false color" image—but what it expresses is far from false.
 This assignment of color allows the astrophotographer to expose the true structure and chemistry of the nebula in a way the human eye and brain can easily apprehend.
 The combination of sulfur and hydrogen in this palette often produces brilliant hues of gold or deep shades of brown while the combination of oxygen with the other two elements can create pink, magenta, teal, and even purple coloring.